Kirk Jones (director)

-Kirk Jones is an English film director and screenwriter.
+Kirk Jones (born 31 October 1964) is an English film director and screenwriter.

 Early life and education

 Kirk Jones was born in Bristol, England and grew up in Long Ashton, Somerset.
 He attended Backwell School and Filton Technical College.
-He went to Newport Film School (University of South Wales), where he specialised in directing drama, comedy and television commercials, between 1985-87.
+He went to Newport Film School (University of Wales College, Npt.), where he specialised in directing drama, comedy and television commercials, between 1985-87.
 He graduated after winning a National Student Film Award and started to work for London-based production company, BFCS as a production runner and later as assistant film editor.